AstraZeneca-NGS/VarDictJava/Readme.md

     If this parameter is missing, then the mode is one-thread.
 If you add the     -th parameter, the number of threads equals to the number of processor cores.
 The parameter -th threads sets the number of threads explicitly.
 - `-VS STRICT | LENIENT | SILENT`
     How strict to be when reading a SAM or BAM.
-     STRICT   - throw an exception if something looks wrong.
+     `STRICT`   - throw an exception if something looks wrong.
-     LENIENT  - Emit warnings but keep going if possible.
+     `LENIENT`  - Emit warnings but keep going if possible.
-     SILENT   - Like LENIENT, only don't emit warning messages.
+     `SILENT`   - Like `LENIENT`, only don't emit warning messages.
-    Default: LENIENT
+    Default: `LENIENT`

 ##Output columns